oliver-kriska/expert/pages/installation.md

 `apps/expert/burrito_out` directory.
 If you see errors, please file a bug.

+In case you want to build and install it locally you can run `just install`, which will install the generated binary inside `~/.local/bin`.

 For the following examples, assume the absolute path to your Expert source code is `/my/home/projects/expert` and that you are running an amd64 Linux system.
 For other systems, replace the `expert_linux_amd64` with the